dimanikulin/dimanikulin/AIForSWArchitects_en.md

 # Preparation

 TBD
-Here we need to write something about anonimitation
+Here we need to write something about anonimitation, so AI that you use for assitance will not find out the details for commercial project if any.

 <img src="./Images/TBD.jpg" alt="TBD" />